-Each event is uniquely named and listed with its settings at the bottom of the dialog box.
-The Usage column shows how the event is used, that is, as breakpoint, trace, timer, or sequencer event.
+Each event is uniquely named and listed with its settings at the bottom of the Edit Sequencer Events dialog box.
+In the list, the Usage column shows how the event is used, that is, as breakpoint, trace, timer, or sequencer event.